Commercial Lease Agreement

 Commercial properties are subject to local zoning ordinances that restrict permissible uses, and the lease should include a landlord representation that the intended use is zoning-compliant or allocate the risk if a zoning variance is required.

 Environmental liability under CERCLA and state environmental laws can attach to commercial tenants, particularly in industrial properties.
 The lease should address environmental indemnification, baseline condition assessments, and compliance with hazardous materials regulations.
+Tenants transferring real property interests may also need a quitclaim deed for any associated real estate transactions.

 Many jurisdictions require commercial landlords to follow specific procedures for lease termination, eviction, and security deposit handling, though these protections are typically less extensive than residential landlord-tenant statutes.